How the 2019 F1 grid is shaping up

 Fernando Alonso's future remains the source of extensive speculation.
 His current McLaren contract is a multi-year deal, but not necessarily limited to F1.
 If the team follows through on plans for an IndyCar entry in 2019, it would help facilitate Alonso's pursuit of the Triple Crown by giving him another shot at the Indy 500 victory he missed out on last year.
 More doubt is cast over his F1 future due to a potential clash between Sebring on the World Endurance Championship calendar and the season-opening Australian Grand Prix on the weekend of March 16-17 next year.
 That may not seem like a difficult choice, but if he wants to complete his stated aim of winning the WEC title, he will need to prioritise Sebring over the very first race of a new season in Melbourne.

-In the meantime, it seems as though McLaren is preparing for life after Alonso with stories it has approached both Ricciardo and Raikkonen for 2019.
-Where that leaves Stoffel Vandoorne is unclear, as McLaren is thought to be lining up one of its 2019 seats for F2 driver and British rising star Lando Norris.
-But regardless of the promise Norris has shown in junior categories, the prospect of partnering him with Vandoorne is hardly the headline-grabbing replacement McLaren would want after bidding farewell to Alonso.
+In the meantime, it seems as though McLaren is preparing for life after Alonso with stories it has approached both Ricciardo, Raikkonen and Sainz for 2019.
+While Ricciardo seems very unlikely, Raikkonen may be tempted if the price is right.
+But Sainz is the most intruiging prospect and Zak Brown has confirmed the Spaniard is very much on his shortlist.
+Where that leaves Stoffel Vandoorne is unclear, as McLaren was also thought to be lining up one of its 2019 seats for F2 driver and British rising star Lando Norris.
+Perhaps Norris could head to Toro Rosso, which appraoched him earlier this year, in return for Sainz?

 Sauber